davbeck/swift-glob/README.md

 # swift-glob

-A native Swift implementation of glob patterns.
+A native Swift implementation of glob patterns, those patterns used to match and filter files.

 ## Project goals